 Contact: Ann Sliski, (609) 258-2075, firstname.lastname@example.org

-The 2010 Department of Molecular Biology Outreach Program Summer Workshop for secondary school science teachers will consist of a two-week summer workshop for 20 teachers where every day features a stimulating mix of laboratory projects and discussions with colleagues and Princeton faculty.
+The 2011 Department of Molecular Biology Outreach Program Summer Workshop for secondary school science teachers will consist of a two-week summer workshop for 18 teachers where every day features a mix of laboratory projects and discussions with colleagues and Princeton faculty.
 The goal is to help prepare teachers to bring cutting-edge biotechnology into their classrooms.

 The workshop will feature an experiment using a rainbow of fluorescent proteins from Roger Tsien's BioBridge program at the University of California-San Diego.
 Tsien was a co-winner of the 2008 Nobel Prize in chemistry.

-In the program, teachers also will: isolate their own DNA and, using the polymerase chain reaction, perform DNA fingerprinting analyses; test snack foods for evidence of genetic modification; use bioinformatics to analyze their mitochondrial DNA; participate in lunchtime research seminars and discussions led by Princeton faculty; and develop curricula for their classrooms.
+In the program, teachers also will: isolate their own DNA and perform DNA fingerprinting analyses; test snack foods for evidence of genetic modification; use bioinformatics to analyze their mitochondrial DNA; participate in lunchtime research seminars and discussions led by Princeton faculty; and develop curricula for their classrooms.
 The program is funded by a grant from the Howard Hughes Medical Institute.

-Princeton University Summer Journalism Program, July 30-Aug.
-9
+Princeton University Summer Journalism Program, July 29-Aug.
+8

-Princeton alumni will lead journalism workshops for 23 students from low-income backgrounds who are entering their senior years of high school.
-The students -- selected from an applicant pool of approximately 275 -- will practice reporting and writing articles, including covering a professional sports event, and produce a 12-page newspaper and a television documentary.
-They will visit The New York Times and ABC News offices and receive advice from guest speakers from a number of major media outlets.
-They also will receive guidance on applying to college.
-This is the ninth summer the program is being offered.
+Princeton alumni will lead journalism workshops for 22 students who are entering their senior years of high school and come from low-income backgrounds.
+The students -- selected from an applicant pool of approximately 175 -- will practice reporting and writing articles, including covering a professional sports event, and produce a 12-page newspaper and a television documentary.
+They will visit The New York Times, The Daily Beast and CNN offices and receive advice from guest speakers from a number of major media outlets.
+They also will receive guidance on applying to college during the summer program and throughout the academic year.
+Fifteen of last year's students have been accepted to Ivy League or other highly selective universities.
+This is the 10th summer the program is being offered.

 Contact: Helen Ju, (609) 258-5822, firstname.lastname@example.org

-This program stems from the scientific collaboration between the physics department at Princeton and the Laboratori Nazionali del Gran Sasso (LNGS) in Italy, where Princeton scientists conduct research on neutrinos and dark matter.
-In its seventh year, the program is open to students enrolled in the fourth and fifth year of high schools located in the Abruzzo region of Italy.
+This program stems from the scientific collaboration between the Department of Physics at Princeton and the Laboratori Nazionali del Gran Sasso (LNGS) in Italy, where Princeton scientists conduct research on neutrinos and dark matter.
+Now in its eighth year, the program is open to students enrolled in the fourth and fifth year of high schools located in the Abruzzo region of Italy.
 Its sponsors include Princeton, LNGS and the South Dakota Department of Education.

-At least 20 students have been selected on a competitive basis.
+Twenty Italian students have been selected on a competitive basis.
 The activities in Princeton will range from physics and astrophysics courses to English language instruction.
-The program also will involve 10 students from South Dakota who are recipients of the Davis-Bahcall Scholarships, provided by 3M, which cover their expenses for the program.
-Prior to arriving in Princeton, the Davis-Bahcall Scholars will be visiting and attending lectures for a week at the Sanford Underground Lab at Homestake in Lead, S.D., a former goldmine where scientists studied solar neutrinos and plan on staging dark matter experiments.
-Finishing there, the students will fly to Geneva and spend a brief period at the European Organization for Nuclear Research called CERN, as well as LNGS before joining the other students in Princeton.
+The program also will involve 10 students from South Dakota who are recipients of Davis-Bahcall Scholarships, provided by 3M, which cover their expenses for the program.
+Prior to arriving in Princeton, the Davis-Bahcall Scholars will be visiting and attending lectures for a week at the Sanford Underground Lab at Homestake in Lead, S.D., a former goldmine where scientists studied solar neutrinos and plan to stage dark matter experiments.
+After finishing there, the students will arrive in Princeton to join the Italian students for a three-week physics program.

 Princeton Center for Complex Materials